 Smaller energy providers have already launched ‘time-of-day’ tariffs where prices vary between periods of high and low demand, and charge up to 5 times more for electricity used in early evening than for overnight usage.

-These time-of-day tariffs will penalise households, with higher charges likely to be applied in the mornings when people are taking showers and getting ready to go to work and vice-versa when they cook and heat their homes in the evenings.
+These time-of-day tariffs will penalise households.
+Higher charges are likely to be applied in the mornings when people are taking showers and getting ready to go to work and vice-versa when they cook and heat their homes in the evenings.

-Smart meters are not yet compulsory but suppliers must at least offer every household a smart meter by 2020.
+Smart meters are not yet compulsory, but suppliers have had to offer every household a smart meter since 2020.
 More of these tariffs are expected to flood the market as the rollout of smart meters continues.

-The Government has expressed a desire to simplify the energy market, yet this hidden agenda will do the complete opposite and is yet another ‘Big Brother’ initiative designed to monitor and exert control over the masses and penalise users who will ultimately have no choice once this is implemented en masse.
+The Government has expressed a desire to simplify the energy market, yet this hidden agenda will do the complete opposite.
+It is another ‘Big Brother’ initiative designed to monitor and exert control over the masses and penalise users who will ultimately have no choice once this is implemented en masse.

 We are being conned left, right and centre with online booking websites being a prime example.
 They are meant to save us money, yet in reality it is a monopoly that has been rigged for years.

-I won’t use smart meters for the reasons I have discussed here.
+I won’t use smart meters for the reasons I have discussed.

-What do you think about this?
+Do you think there is a hidden agenda behind smart meters?
 Have you switched to smart meters?
 If so, do they work for you?